washingtonpost/ans-schema/docs/proposals/2017-5-26 - Advanced Table.md

 # Proposal

-Add a new table spec that mirrors the functionality of an HTML table, called `advanced_table`.
+Add a new table object that encapsulates the functionality of an HTML table, called `advanced_table`.

-Key traits of the table:
+Key traits of the advanced table:

-* 4 data types - `advanced_table`, `row`, `data_cell`, `header_cell`
+* made up of 4 objects - `advanced_table`, `row`, `data_cell`, `header_cell`
   * a `table` is a list of rows
   * a `row` is a list of cells
   * a `cell` is a list of content elements, restricted to text and raw_html
     * there are two implementations of a cell, `data_cell` and `header_cell`, similar to `<th>` and `<td>` tags
 * order/layout assumptions - elements will have an assumed layout that clients may follow
-  * for example, it is assumed that rows are ordered from top to bottom, and cells are ordered left to right
+  * for example, rows are ordered from top to bottom, and cells are ordered left to right
 * no other rendering details will be included in the spec
-  * adapters can use additional properties to specify rendering details, if desired
+  * if needed, adapters can use additional properties to specify rendering details

 ## Advanced Table

 `advanced_table` is the parent object.
-It will be a content element, and contain a list of rows.
+It is a content element, and contain a list of rows.

 ### Rows